 MARIO KART: Players have to dribble their soccer ball around the track and through checkpoint “gates” that will be positioned inside the grid.
 Players have to see how many gates they can get in one minute.
 Don’t put the gates side by side, spread them around to make the players work on changing directions.
-Coaching progression: continue the drill but coaches can kick extra balls (turtle shells) into the “track”.
+Coaching progression: continue the drill, but coaches can kick extra balls (turtle shells) into the “track”.
 If the coaches hit the ball with the turtle shells, the players have to do sole rolls on the ball before continuing.